rayprogramming/copilot-os/docs/api/index.md

 # API Reference

-This section provides complete documentation for the Copilot Agent Chain MCP server's tools, interfaces, and APIs.
+This section provides complete documentation for the CoPilot OS MCP server's tools, interfaces, and APIs.

 ## MCP Tools